atikrahmanbd/redis-cpanel-plugin/README.md

 cagefsctl --force-update
 ```

-For the cron job to run and start Redis Server automatically after a system reboot, the above specified is required.
+For the cron job to run and start Redis Server automatically for users who has it running after a system reboot, the above specified is required.

 # Usage